cassiozen/mithryn-ttrpg/combat.md

 ### Auto hit and Exploding Dice

-Any die that that rolled its maximum number (a 12 for a d12, for example) is always a hit (regardless of the target’s DF).
+Any die that rolled its maximum number (a 12 for a d12, for example) is always a hit (regardless of the target’s DF).
 Plus, it may be rolled again for another chance to score a hit.
 These extra rolls can also explode.

 ### Double attacks